star-39/moe-sticker-bot/README.md

 ---

-A Telegram bot doing sticker stuffs!

-Easily import LINE/Kakaotalk stickers, use your own image or video to create Telegram sticker set or CustomEmoji and manage it.
+Use moe-sticker-bot, a Telegram bot, to easily import or download LINE/Kakaotalk/Telegram stickers, use your own image or video to create Telegram sticker set or CustomEmoji and manage it.

-Download stickers/GIF, also supports exporting to WhatsApp.

 ---